Home Service Marketing Benchmarks: What Should You Actually Be Paying Per Lead?

 | Overall Home Services | $90.92 |

 The spread here is dramatic.
 Roofing and gutter contractors pay $228.15 per lead while pool and spa companies pay $45.15.
 That’s a 5x difference.
+For pool operators, see how to fill your route without buying leads - a 100-account route is worth $108K-$216K.

 A roofing lead at $228 that converts into a $12,000 roof replacement is a completely different calculation than a $45 pool cleaning lead that converts into a $200 service call.
 You have to measure CPL against what the job is actually worth.
+The real margins by trade in 2026 breakdown shows where the math actually pencils out.
+Concrete contractors face the same gap with $5K-15K residential jobs but typical $500/month marketing spend.

 If you’re a roofer and your CPL is under $228, you’re performing at or below the industry median.
 If you’re a cleaning company paying $90 per lead, you’re paying nearly double what the median shows and should investigate why your ads may not be converting.